-- Introduced species that is tolerant of a wide-range of conditions allowing it to thrive in local coastal ecosystems if released as larvae or adults [5, 8].
+- As it is tolerant of a wide-range of conditions, it can survive in many non-native coastal ecosystems if released as larvae or adults.
+[5,8]

-- Generally cooked whole, for example, steamed until the shell opens.
+- It is generally cooked whole, for example, steamed until the shell opens.

-- Add mussel to a pan containing favorite ingredients, such as olive oil, garlic, lemon, wine, and red peppers, over medium heat.
+- Add mussel to a pan containing ingredients like olive oil, garlic, lemon, wine, and red peppers, over medium heat.
 Once open and cooked, it’s ready to eat!

 Description of meat

-- Delicate flavor with a rich, buttery texture
+- Has a delicate flavor with a rich, buttery texture.

 - Farmed mussels are controlled and monitored for safety with no reported contaminants.

-- Collecting mussel from local bays is not recommended; biotoxin levels are often unmonitored and depend on quickly fluctuating water quality and algal blooms of the bay.
-Many of these toxins cannot be cleared with freezing or cooking
+- Collecting mussels from local bays is not recommended; biotoxin levels are often unmonitored and depend on quickly fluctuating water quality and algal blooms of the bay.
+Many of these toxins cannot be cleared with freezing or cooking.